touchlab/KaMPKit/README.md

 **We cannot stress this enough.
 If you're going to build anything significant, you need at least a basic understanding of the concurrency model.**

+We should also point out, the version of coroutines we're using in native is still a preview release.
+We discuss that in the docs linked above, and more detail in [GENERAL_ARCHITECTURE](docs/GENERAL_ARCHITECTURE.md#Kotlinx-Coroutines).

 ### "Selling" KMP

 *Coming soon.
 How to pitch to other team members and "management", who may be skeptical.*